nmn2000/Basic-Banking-System/README.md

-# Basic-Banking-System-The-Sparks-Foundation
+# the-sparks-foundation
-Compiled By: S NAMAN
-GRIP Internship Project : Basic Banking System
+Sparks Foundation Internship Project : Basic Banking System

-A Web based Application which is used to transfer money between multiple users.
+A Web Application used to transfer money between multiple users (Project contains 10 dummy users).
 A dummy user can also be created.

-Here,we have created 10 dummy users.
+Stack used -

-Front-end Developed using  : HTML, CSS, Bootstrap & Javascript Back-end Developed using: PHP
+Front-end : HTML, CSS, Bootstrap & Javascript
+Back-end : PHP
 Database : MySQL

-Database contains 2 Tables- Users Table & Transaction Table
+Database contains two Tables- Users Table & Transaction Table

-User table has basic fields such as name, email & current balance.
+1. User table have basic fields such as name, email & current balance.

-Transaction table records all transfers happened along with their time.
+2. Transaction table records all transfers happened along with their time.

 Flow of the Website: Home Page > View all Users > Select and View one User > Transfer Money > Select reciever > View all Users > View Transfer History.